-- 1. Photo Illustrations of Tiny Home Communities. - 2.
-Resolution of the Fort Bragg Planning Commission Recommending that the City Council to Repeal Chapter 18.42.110 "Mobile Home Parks" of Division 18 of the Fort Bragg Municipal Code and Replace it with Chapter 18.42.110 "Tiny Home Communities" to Establish Standards for Tiny Home Communities. - 3.
-Resolution of the Fort Bragg Planning Commission Recommending that the City Council approve an LCP Amendment to the Coastal Commission to Repeal Chapter 17.42.110 "Mobile Home Parks" of Division 17 of the Fort Bragg Municipal Code and Replace it with Chapter 17.42.110 "Tiny Home Communities" to Establish Standards for Tiny Home Communities. - 4.
-General Plan/Land Use Code Consistency Analysis - 5.
-Existing Mobile Home Ordinance
+- Manufactured Home Communities" to Establish Standards for Tiny Home Communities. - 4.
+Resolution of the Fort Bragg Planning Commission Recommending that the City Council approve an LCP Amendment to the Coastal Commission to Repeal Chapter 17.42.110 "Mobile Home Parks" of Division 17 of the Fort Bragg Municipal Code and Replace it with Chapter 17.42.110 "Tiny Home & Manufactured Home Communities" to Establish Standards for Tiny Home Communities. - 5.
+General Plan/Land Use Code Consistency Analysis - 6.
+Photo Illustrations of Tiny Home Communities.